Shutter ideas – 11 smart solutions for windows

 11. Choose vinyl shutters for a bathroom

-Tier on tier shutters are a flexible option for a room like a bathroom in which different levels of privacy might be required during a day.
+Tier on tier shutters are a flexible option for a room like a bathroom or if your room faces onto a road, so different levels of privacy might be required during a day.
 They allow just the lower part of the window to be covered, or the whole expanse of glass as needed.

 Inside a home, Shaker style solid panel shutters are a popular option.
 They’ll block light effectively when needed and are ideal if streetlights are intrusive or to prevent daylight interrupting sleep.